 That driver in Tracy Morgan’s accident, Kevin Roper, was charged with first degree aggravated manslaughter, vehicular homicide, and eight counts of aggravated assault in varying degrees.
 Tracy Morgan was awarded a substantial settlement with Walmart, the owner of the truck Roper was driving, and Roper’s employer.

-If you have been injured in a drowsy driving accident due to the actions of another driver, call the experienced car accident and personal injury lawyers of Cantor Crane at 602.254.2701.
+If you have been injured in a drowsy driving accident due to the actions of another driver, call the experienced car accident and personal injury lawyers of Cantor Injury Lawyers at 602.254.2701.

 Fill out the form below to recieve a free and confidential intial consultation.

 Lifetime Charter Member